-For this tutorial, I have already created hamachi network from its web interface and get a network id and connected a windows system with this network.
-This tutorial will help you set up LogMeIn VPN network and add Linux machines to this network.
-Also, attach a Windows system to communicate each host over VPN.
+For this tutorial, I have already created a hamachi network from its web interface and get a network id and connected a windows system with this network.
+This tutorial will help you set up the LogMeIn VPN network and add Linux machines to this network.
+Also, attach a Windows system to communicate with each host over VPN.

 Windows Client IP:

 Linux Client IP: